Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.7.2
+- Added Airlock Module to CLS support.
+- The Brumby now has an IVA variant for RPM.

 0.7.1
 - Removed test code.
-Oops!

 0.7.0 Space M+A+X
 This update delivers one new part and a bunch of revisions to others.
 It also delivers a new science system that favors conducting experiments and bringing them home to reap the rewards.
 More texture revisions are on the way in future updates.
 WANTED: Good writers who can help flesh out the descriptions for the experimental results.
 WANTED: Playtesters willing to try out the new science experiements and help balance the fun/grind/rewards.
-Construction criticism appreciated; "It sucks" doesn't help. :)

 New Part
 - Added an airlock module.
 This module is dedicated to getting your crew into and out of the station.